xanderchinxyz/OpenGhost/README.md

 # OpenGhost

 This is the repository for OpenGhost, an open-source Pepper's Ghost display that uses a Raspberry Pi 5 with a camera, square screen, and a beam splitter cube as the transparent reflector, which sits on top of the screen.
-Additional peripherals, such as microphones, can be added for some more interactivity via the USB ports.
+Additional peripherals, such as microphones, speakers, etc., can be added for some more interactivity via the USB ports.

 OpenGhost intends to be a futuristic and aesthetic display medium that can run all sorts of visual and interactive programs, so feel free to get creative by adding your own scripts or modifying the hardware/designs!